Statistical Tables | Mounting Concerns

 Sales momentum…

-for single-family homes rose 1.7 points to –0.4.
+for single-family homes fell 1 point to +4.8.

 Pricing momentum…